The Japan Study Grants fund travel and living costs in Canberra for up to four weeks to use our Japanese collections.

-David Chapman, Program Director, International Studies and Senior Lecturer, University of South Australia
+Dr David Chapman, Program Director, International Studies and Senior Lecturer, University of South Australia

 Koseki: the ‘State’ of creating and controlling Japanese citizens

 "The scheme is highly commendable and extremely effective in achieving its goals.The ability to access resources twenty-four hours a day aslo maximised the efficiency of the time I spent in Canberra. ..
 The library staff in the Asian materials collection are extremely professional, helpful and knowledgeable.
 I also benefited from the expertise and assistance of the staff in the general section of the library."

-Sandra Wilson, Associate Professor, School of Social Sciences and Humanities, Murdoch University
+Associate Professor Sandra Wilson, School of Social Sciences and Humanities, Murdoch University

 Japanese nationalism in the early Meiji period

-'As a researcher from Western Australia, I found this grant more useful than I can say. ..
+"As a researcher from Western Australia, I found this grant more useful than I can say. ..
 In providing japan Study Grants, the National Library of Australia is extending extremely valuable suport to Japan Studies in Australia, of a kind that cannot be replicated by any other institution, because no other institution comes remotely close to the physical and human resources that the National Libray posesses."